 The current members of the Compensation Committee are Messrs.
 Caton (Chairman), Mr. Beckert, Mr. Burki and Mr. Shakow.
-During the fiscal year ended June 30, 2007, the Chairman of the Compensation Committee was Mr. Beckert.
-From June 30, 2006, the Compensation Committee consisted of Mr. Beckert, Mr. Burki, Mr. Moody and Mr. Soper.
-Mr. Moody resigned effective December 31, 2007.
-Mr. Moody was replaced on the committee by Mr. Caton.
-Mr. Soper did not stand for reelection to the board and accordingly, his committee membership concluded on June 4, 2007.
-There were no other members of the committee during the fiscal year ended June 30, 2007.
-All current members of the Compensation Committee are "independent directors" as defined under the Nasdaq Marketplace Rules.
-None of these individuals were at any time during the fiscal year ended June 30, 2007, or at any other time, an officer or employee of the Company.
+During the fiscal year ended June 30, 2010, the Chairman of the Compensation Committee was Mr. Caton.
+There were no other members of the committee during the fiscal year ended June 30, 2010.
+All current members of the Compensation Committee are "independent directors" as defined under the NASDAQ Listing Rules.
+None of these individuals were at any time during the fiscal year ended June 30, 2010, or at any other time, an officer or employee of the Company.